Subodh-Garg/Chat-Search-App/README.md

 #Chat-Search-App
-An hybrid chat mobile application to search photos using Flickr API.
+A hybrid chat mobile application to search photos using Flickr API.

 ##Synopsis
 A full-fledged chat application that displays text and images as part of the chat interface.